Custom Search

 Of course, the 'Big Five' famous African animals, lions, leopards, buffaloes, rhinos and elephants, are all found here, which is not surprising due to its location at the crossroads of major habitats.
 Malawi also boasts nine huge national parks and wildlife reserves to harbor her diverse wildlife.

 Other kinds of animals that can be found in Malawi are crocodiles and hippos.
 In fact, hippopotamuses thrive in such numbers in the lakes and rivers that they have become almost the unofficial symbol of Malawi wildlife.
 There are antelopes of several varieties, as well as warthogs, zebras and hyenas.
-The south of the country is home to bushbucks, impalas, nyalas, kudus and duikers.
-There are also two rare breeds of wild cats, caracels and servals.
-These cats are slightly larger and look very similar to common house cats, but can be very dangerous.
+The south of the country is home to

 In the north of the country are found jackals, civets and eight different kinds of mongoose.
-Lions and leopards roam here, as well as the occasional cheetah, which all share the plain with African wild dogs and spotted hyenas.
-There are also 43 different species of bats that call Malawi home.
+Lions and leopards roam here, as well as the occasional

 Another interesting fact is that over 600 varieties if fishes are endemic to Malawi.
 Endemic means they are found there and nowhere else.
 Other animals endemic to Malawi include: four species of lizards, four species of amphibians, 15 species of insects and arachnids, and three mammal species that are found in Malawi and nowhere else: the Nyika Burrowing Shrew, Ansell's Epauletted Fruit Bat and Johnston's African Dormouse.